 To accomplish the goal of the redesign, I began by implementing a new writing assignment in F2014.
 Although students demonstrated admirable musical acuity in their analysis, they were unable to consistently portray that acuity in their prose.
 Taking that information, I implemented two new review processes in F2015.
 First, before any drafts were due, I had students work through a “grade norming” activity.
 Second, instead of providing written feedback on student work, I recorded a 3-5 minute audio critique of the paper.
 Last, I reduced the number of writing assignments by removing two and adding a new analysis assignment.
 This allowed students to focus more fully on the assignments and feedback given.
 I also added a multi-parameter rubric for the assignment, so that students knew the different categories for which they would be assessed.

 Overall, I found there were too many variables to assess how any one change really affected the outcome.
 I anticipated that my writing pedagogy, particularly my new feedback mechanisms, would result in student improvement.
 Comparing semester-long grade distributions between F2014 and F2015 shows that implementation of writing pedagogy did improve individual student scores.
 However, the newly introduced analysis assignment seemed to reverse any improvement.
 My initial assignment in this decline is that though students did continue to improve as writers, the last paper was substantially more difficult in analytical scope than either assignment one or two.
-The F2016 iteration will focus on refining the multitude of changes made between F2014 and F2015, such as the implementation of assignment three as well as the introduction of the multi-parameter rubric.
+The F2016 iteration focused on refining the multitude of changes made between F2014 and F2015, such as the implementation of assignment three, increased attention to scaffolding, and the introduction of the multi-parameter rubric.